 For one, changeovers on continuous manufacturing lines are complicated and can take over a week to perform.
 Continuous manufacturing systems have thousands of parts that need to be cleaned, changed out, and verified.
-Changeovers are a highly manual process, and they can be time-consuming for even skilled operators.
+Changeovers are a highly manual process (one made easier by digital SOPs), and they can be time-consuming for even skilled operators.

 As one expert put it:

 “Whether frequent changeovers can be performed efficiently to enable short duration runs and small batches is still an open question.
 While the desired goal is to be able to changeover in less than a day, current lines can take a week or more for changeover due to the extensive time for disassembling, cleaning, and reassembling.”

 Operating continuous manufacturing equipment requires extensive training.
 The complexity of the equipment and the risk of mistakes means that everyone involved needs sufficient exposure and understanding of the system to ensure proper usage.

 While there are clear manufacturing benefits to continuous manufacturing systems, the economics of the pharmaceutical industry has presented a challenge.
 Between expenditures for new equipment, abandoning existing capacity, and projections for lifetime profitability of a given therapy, manufacturers are always concerned with the returns on any investment in continuous manufacturing technology.

 Even if adoption rates are low, the benefits of continuous manufacturing for the pharmaceutical industry are clear.
 As advanced manufacturing becomes the norm in life sciences manufacturing, expect to see broader adoption of continuous production.

 Improve quality and simplify compliance with Tulip's Frontline Operations Platform